Counseling Education

 The city has expanded in size over the years.

-When the slaves of the Shenandoah Valley were freed in 1865, they set up near modern-day Harrisonburg a town called Newtown.
-This settlement was eventually annexed by the independent city of Harrisonburg some years later, probably around 1892.
-Today, the old city of Newtown is in the Northeast section of Harrisonburg and which is referred to as Downtown Harrisonburg.
-It remains the home of the majority of Harrisonburg's predominantly black churches, such as the First Baptist and Bethel AME.
-The modern Boys and Girls Club of Harrisonburg is located in the old Lucy Simms schoolhouse used for the black students in the days of segregation.
+When enslaved peoples in the Shenandoah Valley were freed in 1865, they established a town called Newtown near modern-day Harrisonburg.
+This town was eventually annexed by the independent city of Harrisonburg some years later, probably around 1892.
+Today, the old city of Newtown is in the Northeast section of Harrisonburg in the area referred to as Downtown Harrisonburg.
+It remains the home of the majority of Harrisonburg's predominantly Black churches, such as First Baptist and Bethel AME.
+The modern Boys and Girls Club of Harrisonburg is located in the old Lucy Simms schoolhouse that was used for Black students in the days of segregation.

-According to Bob Sullivan, an intern working in the city planner's office in 1958, the city planner at the time, David Clark had to convince the city council that Harrisonburg even had slums.
+According to Bob Sullivan, an intern working in the city planner's office in 1958, the city planner at the time, David Clark convinced the city council that Harrisonburg had slums.
 Newtown, a low socioeconomic status housing area, was declared a slum.
 Federal law mandated that the city needed to have a referendum on the issue before R4 could begin.
 The vote was close with 1,024 votes in favor and 978 against R4.
-Following the vote, the Harrisonburg Redevelopment and Housing Authority was established in 1955 to carry out the project.
-All of the members were white men.
-The project began and, due to eminent domain, the government could force the people of Newtown to sell their homes.
-They were offered rock bottom prices for their homes.
-Many people couldn't afford a new home and had to move into public housing projects and become dependent on the government.
+In 1955, following the vote, the Harrisonburg Redevelopment and Housing Authority was established to carry out the project.
+All of the group's members were White men.
+Invoking the power of eminent domain, the government forced people in Newtown to sell their homes.
+Residents were offered payments for their homes far below their true real estate value.
+Many people couldn't afford a new home and had to move into public housing projects.
 Other families left Harrisonburg.
 It is estimated between 93 and 200 families were displaced.

 Cultural landmarks were also influenced by the projects.
-Although later rebuilt, The Old First Baptist Church of Harrisonburg was demolished.
+Although later rebuilt, the Old First Baptist Church of Harrisonburg was demolished.
 Newtown Cemetery, a Historic African American Cemetery, was also impacted.
-It appears no Burials were destroyed, however, the western boundary was paved over and several headstones now touch the street.
+Although it appears that no burials were destroyed, the western boundary was paved over and several headstones now touch the street.

 In early 2002, the Harrisonburg community discussed the possibility of creating a pedestrian mall downtown.
 Public meetings were held to discuss the merits and drawbacks of pursuing such a plan.
 Ultimately, the community decided to keep its Main Street open to traffic.
 From these discussions, however, a strong voice emerged from the community in support of downtown revitalization.